circlefin/circle-ecosystem/README.md

 Note: Each app does not need its own logo.
 Logos may be reused by multiple apps under the same company / org.

 ### UUID Generation
-Please generate a UUID v4 for each app in their respective yaml file.
+In each app's yaml file, please generate a UUID v4.

 On Mac OS X:
 ```shell